Ceylonosticta hilaris

-Drepanosticta hilaris (merry shadowdamsel) is a species of damselfly in the family Platystictidae.
+Ceylonosticta hilaris, the merry shadowdamsel or cheerful forest damselfly, is a species of damselfly in the family Platystictidae.
 It is endemic to Sri Lanka.
 Its natural habitats are subtropical or tropical moist lowland forests and rivers.
-It is threatened by habitat loss.
+It is threatened by habitat loss.The species is listed as Endangered on the IUCN Red List due to habitat loss and its restricted range.